anastgon/DATA115-Personal_Project/README.md

 ### Analysis
 I wanted to found out if the age of the riders correlates to their current rank.
+For that